dconnet/AgilityBook/AgilityBook/Readme.txt

    cp ../../locale/wxstd.po .
 This will generate an initial set of strings to translate.

+MinGW: After installing the Installation Manager (currently 0.6.0 beta), select the mingw32-gettext/bin package.
+Update.
+That's all.
+(Plus anything else you might want) Currently using Gettext v0.18.3.1.

 --------------------

 poedit: http://www.poedit.net
 Cross platform editor for modifying .po files.
-Currently using 1.5.4.
+Currently using 1.5.7.
 (makes use of gettext)
 Use this to keep the catalog in sync with the source code.